FAQ – Frequently Asked Questions

 (1) 230kv micro CT

-Scanning area: φ500mm, H=700mm (H=approx. 900mm for vertical composite)
+Scanning area: φ500mm, H=700mm (H=about 900mm in case of vertical composite)

-(2) 450KV high output CT
+(2) 450KV high power CT

-Scanning area: φ600mm, H=600mm (H=approx. 900mm for vertical composite)
+Scanning area: φ600mm, H=600mm (H=approx. 900mm in case of vertical composite)

-How accurate is it?
+How accurate is X-ray CT scanning?

-(1) Micro CT Scanner (230KV)
+①Micro CT Scanner (230KV)

 FPD: Spatial resolution: 5μm (Matrix size = 1024 pixels)

-(2) Industrial CT Scanner (450KV) High Power CT
+(2) Industrial CT scanner (450KV) High power CT

 What applications can it be used for?

-1. create 3D data (STL format) that reproduces the internal structure
+1. Creating 3D data (STL format)

-1) Reverse engineering of automotive parts (3D modeling for CAE)
+- Reverse engineering of automotive parts

-2. identify defects (caves, cracks, etc.) in three dimensions
+2. Identifying internal defects (voids, cracks, etc.)

-(1) Internal quality evaluation of aluminum die castings, etc.
+- Internal quality evaluation of die-cast components

-What kind of data will I receive?
+What data will I receive?

-All cross-sectional images in X, Y, and Z directions
+All cross-sectional images in X.Y.Z direction

-Analysis report (defect extraction and volume, etc.)
+Analysis report (defect extraction and volume and other analysis results)

-STL data (conversion from CT data only)
+STL data (only conversion from CT data)

 For details, please refer to the “Services” page and the “Sample Download of Deliverable Data” page.